-Perhaps one of the most successful aspects of The Summer Garden Project was what our interns did for others.
+Perhaps one of the most successful aspects of our initial Summer Garden Project was what our interns did for others.
 They inspired, they prevailed and they served a greater need by donating the food they grew, back to the community.
 Our original goal was to sell all the food harvested at the garden, but after further discussion we opted to donate it to Loudoun Interfaith Relief.

 This made a huge impact on the interns as it allowed a group of people, who had been taken care of their whole lives, a chance to give back.
 Over the period of 5 weeks we donated almost 200 pounds of food to the local food pantry, and we will continue to follow their example through the fall.